-Further information on the 2001 Scheme has been disclosed in the Report of the Directors from page 38 to page 39.
+Further information on the 2001 Scheme has been disclosed in the Report of the Directors from page 39 to 41.

 ACCOUNTABILITY AND AUDIT

 Principle 10: Accountability

 The Board is responsible for providing a balanced and understandable assessment of the Group's performance, position and prospects, including interim and other price sensitive public reports, and reports to regulators (as required).